Based on research Brian Rountree, James P. Weston and George Allayannis

 Lastly, the study indicates that investors are especially sensitive to cash-flow volatility in firms that rely heavily on external financing.
 This finding corroborates earlier research suggesting that cash-flow volatility can directly affect firm investment policy through the cost of capital.

-James P. Weston is the Harmon Whittington Professor of Finance at Jones Graduate School of Business at Rice University and Brian Rountree is an associate professor of accounting at Jones Graduate School of Business at Rice University.
+James P. Weston is the Harmon Whittington Professor of Finance at Jones Graduate School of Business at Rice University

 To learn more, please see: Rountree, B., Weston, J. P., & Allayannis, G. (2008).
 Do investors value smooth performance?
 Journal of Financial Economics, 90(3), 237-251.